dincaslan/LastErrorBender/samtools_idattr.md

       --additional-attr gene_name \
       --idattr=gene_id - /your/path/to/yourannotation.gtf  > /your/path/to/yourcount.txt

-for idattr -Name, the error code is   Feature ENSG00000223972.5 does not contain a 'Name' attribute
+for idattr -Name, the error is : "Feature ENSG00000223972.5 does not contain a 'Name' attribute"

 Try one of the enlisted attributes instead